 - after work from 4 p.m. – 7 p.m

-Using automation tools such as Blog2Social to automatically hit the ideal times to maximize engagement can make your social media management a lot less stressful.
-Especially when you are promoting in different time zones or your preferred audience is not online during your work hours, you should try scheduling your tweets.Tweets on weekends gereate 17% higher #Egagement!
+Social media automation tools can help you to schedule your tweets at the best times, even during off-office-hours, on weekends or when you’re on holiday.
+This can make your social media management a lot easier.
+Especially, when you are promoting in different time zones or when your target audience is less likely to be online during your working hours, you should try scheduling your tweets with the help of social media automation.Tweets on weekends generate 17% higher #Engagement!
 Learn what, when & how to Tweet best Click To Tweet

-Especially, if you receive criticism or a negative response on Twitter, reacting right away should be your priority.
-After all, being open for conversation is an effective and powerful tactic to build a community and positive image for your brand.
+If you receive a negative response on Twitter, reacting right away should be your priority.
+After all, being open for discussion is an effective and powerful tactic to build a community and a positive image for your brand.

 How To Share To Boost Your Engagement On Twitter

-#11 Keep It Short
+#11 Keep it short

-Studies have shown that tweets around 110 characters already increase interaction up to 17%.
+Studies have shown that tweets around 110 characters increase interaction up to 17%.
 Tweets of about 80-110 characters are the ones working best to leverage engagement.
-For a simple reason: Twitter users are lazy and do not want to put too much effort into editing an update before retweeting it.
-By leaving a little space, other users can easily add their own comment or @handle and are much more likely to retweet.Did you know? #Tweets between 80-100 characters work best for #Emgagement Click To Tweet
+For a simple reason: shorter messages make it easier for followers to retweet a tweet.
+By leaving enough space for comments or @handles, tweets are more likely to be retweeted.Did you know? #Tweets between 80-100 characters work best for #Engagement Click To Tweet

 Use words like:

-#15 Ask Questions
+#15 Ask questions

 How To Boost Your Engagement On Twitter With Smart Social Media Automation

-If you want to make your tweets more personal and engaging, you can also customize your tweets with individual #hashtags and @handles.
-The “Custom Sharing & Scheduling” option of Blog2Social allows you to individually edit multiple tweets at a time in a one-page overview.
-You can customize the pre-filled text and add hashtags and handles, separately for each Twitter account and each Tweet.
+To make your tweets more personal and engaging, you can customize your tweets with individual #hashtags and @handles.
+The “Custom Sharing & Scheduling” option of Blog2Social allows you to individually edit multiple tweets at a time in a one-page preview editor.
+You can customize the pre-filled text and add hashtags and handles, separately for each tweet and each Twitter account.